 Dependant on the number of grouse we have, we may now shoot both moors on the same day, only shooting the drives with a surplus of stock.

-For those of you who have shot Heathfield in the past, we now plan to access Heathfield from Hardcastle and NOT via the Pump House below Heathfield, as the track to the Shoot Box on Heathfield is only suitable for 4 x 4 vehicles.
+For those of you who have shot Heathfield in the past the track on Heathfield is only suitable for 4 x 4 vehicles.

 George and I drove from the Hardcastle Shoot Box to where we park for the furthest drive on Heathfield, Long Drag, the distance by our moorland track is 5 miles.